 On February 12, 2013, the Company completed the sale of its 51% interest in the Lemhi Gold Trust, LLC ("Lemhi JV LLC") to Idaho State Gold Company, LLC ("ISGC"), a private Idaho investment company.
-Pursuant to the sale, deferred cash payments, equal to 3% of all future expenditures at the Lemhi Gold Property (the "Lemhi Property") by the purchaser, are payable to the Company in quarterly instalments and capped at US\$2.90 million.
+Pursuant to the sale, deferred cash payments, equal to 3% of all future expenditures at the Lemhi Gold Property (the "Lemhi Property") by the purchaser, are payable to the Company in quarterly installments and capped at US\$2.90 million.

-During the three months ended September 30, 2014, the Company recorded \$10,323 as part of the deferred cash payments from ISGC, which was included in trade and other receivables due to timing-related matters.
-During the year ended, June 30, 2014, the Company recorded \$58,650 from ISGC as part of the deferred cash payments.
-Because of the uncertainty regarding the collectability of the deferred cash payments, the payments will be recorded as income when received.
+During the six months ended December 31, 2014, the Company recorded \$10,323 as part of the deferred cash payments from ISGC.
+During the year ended, June 30, 2014, the Company recorded \$58,650 from ISGC as part of the deferred cash payments and total payments received to date was \$68,973.
+Because of the uncertainty regarding the collectability of the deferred cash payments, payments will be recorded as income when received.